Why You Should Try Interval Training to Improve Your Performance

 5. Boosted Metabolism: Interval training has increased post-workout metabolic rate more effectively than traditional continuous exercise.
 The intense bursts of activity during interval workouts promote the conversion of stored carbohydrates into energy, leading to improved insulin sensitivity and reduced risk of developing insulin resistance.

 These are just a few examples of the many benefits that interval training offers.
-Incorporating this form of exercise into your routine can profoundly impact your overall fitness level and well-being.
+Incorporating this exercise into your routine can profoundly impact your fitness and well-being.

 Interval Training and Cardiovascular Health